-One of the world’s most detailed and engaging theme park attractions isn't in a theme park.
-Star Trek: The Experience at the Las Vegas Hilton transports guests into the 24th century for a one-of-a-kind interactive adventure.
+One of the world’s most detailed and engaging theme park attractions wasn’t in a theme park.
+Star Trek: The Experience at the Las Vegas Hilton transported guests into the 24th century for a one-of-a-kind interactive adventure.

-From start to finish, the level of commitment to the storytelling is truly astonishing.
-More than a motion simulator ride, The Experience is a 25-minute immersion into the Trek oeuvre, complete with live actors, multiple sets, shuttle bays, and Klingons.
+From start to finish, the level of commitment to the storytelling was truly astonishing.
+More than a motion simulator ride, The Experience was a 25-minute immersion into the Trek oeuvre, complete with live actors, multiple sets, shuttle bays, and Klingons.
 It was holodeck nirvana.

 - Thrill Scale (0=Wimpy!, 10=Yikes!): 4

 - Type: Motion-base simulator with highly immersive pre-show.

 - Location: Las Vegas Hilton, just off the Strip.